 Iconic Characters Meet for the First Time

-Blizzard's biggest initial advantage over the likes of League of Legends and Dota is that they have a gigantic history of characters, most of whom PC gamers will instantly recognise.
+Blizzard's biggest initial advantage over the likes of League of Legends and Dota is that they have a gigantic history of characters, most of whom PC gamers will instantly recognize.
 Every one of the playable characters in Heroes is from a past Blizzard title, ranging from classics such as Warcraft to more obscure output like The Lost Vikings.

 Shared XP Means You're Never Underpowered